 Throughout history, students have been a key force in demanding the release of unjustly imprisoned human rights figures and, in 1996, way before one could launch a social media campaign, played a part in getting Cameroun editor Pius Njawe out of jail.
 In the next section, there's more about student involvement in press freedom campaigns and courageous reporting.

 SOME IDEAS FOR AT SCHOOL

-In the United States in 2020, teenagers Darnella Frazier and Eddy Binford-Ross (pictured at right) each played a journalistic role in the case of the suffocation murder by a police officer of George Floyd and in the demonstrations that followed.
+Teenagers Darnella Frazier and Eddy Binford-Ross (pictured at right) each played a journalistic role in the 2020 USA case of the suffocation murder by a police officer of George Floyd and in the demonstrations that followed.
 Janis Schachter, a former journalist and news literacy teacher at North Port High School (USA), kindly provided Global Youth & News Media with a special set of activities based on those two cases to explore the risks journalists take to get information and to reflect on the importance of that information.
 More options are below in the form of off-the shelf activity plans.

 Janis Schachter was also the silver level recipient of Global Youth & News Media's first Scott C. Schurz Press Freedom Teacher Award in 2021.